whitehatty/Programming-Principles-and-Practice-Using-Cpp/README.md

 ./demo
 ```

-We now need to compile the exercise of the book.
+We now need to compile the exercises of the book.
 It should be as simple as
 ```
 make
 ```